 2. Willard F (2012) Somatic Fascia.
 In: Schleip R, Findley T, Chaitow L, Huijing P (Eds.)
 Fascia: The Tensional Network of The Human Body.
 Edinburgh: Elsevier, pp. 11-17.

 3.Neville C, Fitzgerald C, Mallinson T, Badillo S, Hynes C, Tu F (2012) A preliminary report of musculoskeletal dysfunction in female chronic pelvic pain: A blinded study of examination findings.
 Journal of Bodywork and Movement Therapies, 16:50-56.

 4. Zerman DH, Ishigooka M, Doggweiler R, Schmidt R, (1999) Neurological insights into the etiology of genitourinary pain in men.
 Journal of Urology 161:903-908

 8:00 Lecture – Myofascial Induction and Positional Inhibition

 8:00 Lecture - Anterior and posterior pelvic floor

 Upon completion of this continuing education seminar, participants will be able to:

-2. Differentiate between direct and indirect fascial treatment techniques and understand the proper application of each
+4. Differentiate between direct and indirect mobilization techniques and understand the proper application of each

-9. Be able to immediately apply myofascial mobilization techniques into a comprehensive treatment program for the patient with a varied diagnosis of the lumbar, pelvic and hip region as they relate to pelvic dysfunction physical therapy
+10. Implement myofascial mobilization techniques into a comprehensive treatment program for the patient with varied diagnoses of the lumbar, pelvic, and hip region as they relate to pelvic health physical therapy

 |Name||Street Address (Links to Map)|